Convergence Filters for Efficient Economic MPC of Non-dissipative Systems: PROBLEM DESCRIPTION

-As $L_e$ is non-positive definite, the direct minimization of (4) usually leads to oscillation behaviors \cite{ellis2014tutorial}.
+As $L_e$ may not be positive definite, the direct minimization of (4) usually leads to oscillatory behaviors \cite{ellis2014tutorial}.
 To this end, the following convergence filter is introduced.

-\textbf{Definition 1.} A convergence filter of a system ${{x}_{k+1}}=f({{x}_{k}})$ w.r.t the compact set $S$ consists of a positive function $\chi :{{R}^{n}}\to R$ and a real sequence ${{\Pi }_{k}}$ such that
+\textbf{Definition 1.} A convergence filter of a system ${{x}_{k+1}}=f({{x}_{k}})$ w.r.t the compact set $\mathbf{S} \subseteq {R^n} $ consists of a positive function $\chi :{{R}^{n}}\to R$ and a real sequence ${{\Pi }_{k}}$ such that

-Constraint (5a) prevents the system trajectory from diverging, while (5b) further ensures convergence to the set $S$.
-Therefore, we call the pair $\text{(}\chi ,{{\Pi }_{k}})$ a convergence filter since it excludes nonconvergent behaviors.
+Constraint (5a) prevents the system trajectory from diverging, while (5b) further ensures convergence to the set $\mathbf{S}$.
+Therefore, we call the pair $(\chi, \Pi_k)$ a convergence filter since it inherently excludes nonconvergent behaviors.
+Unlike the Lyapunov function, the convergence filter does not require imposing class-$\mathcal{K}$ upper bounds on $\chi$, which may be difficult to construct for general economic costs.
+Consequently, the filter cannot independently guarantee closed-loop stability; therefore, we design a controller based on the dual-mode paradigm.

-\textbf{Lemma 1.} If the system ${{x}_{k+1}}=f({{x}_{k}})$ allows for a convergence filter, then $\underset{k\to \infty }{\mathop{\lim }}\,dist({{x}_{k}},S)=0$.
+\textbf{Lemma 1.} If the system ${x_{k+1}}=f({x_k})$ allows for a convergence filter, then $\lim_{k\to \infty } \operatorname{dist}(x_{k},\mathbf{S})=0$.

-Lemma 1 can be proven from the positive definiteness of $\chi $ and the convergence of ${{\Pi }_{k}}$.
-It should be noted that Lemma 1 only concerns the behavior at infinite time, whilst constructing a filter for nonlinear systems is a nontrivial task.
+Lemma 1 follows directly from the positive definiteness of $\chi$ and the convergence of ${\Pi _k}$.
+It should be noted, however, that Lemma 1 only concerns the system behavior at infinite time, and constructing a suitable filter for general nonlinear systems is a nontrivial task.

-In the next section, we provide a detailed discussion on the VHEMPC algorithm, especially how to construct a convergence filter for non-dissipative systems to drive the closed-loop system to the origin.
+In the next section, we provide a detailed discussion on the VHEMPC algorithm, focusing specifically on how to construct a convergence filter for non-dissipative systems to drive the closed-loop system to the origin.